-Recently on view at The Museum of Chinese in America (MOCA) in New York City, Annie's debut solo exhibition “A Floating Population” features over eighty images spanning four years of work.
-Her projects have traveled widely to exhibitions in South Korea (Gwanju Biennale, curated by Ai Wei Wei), Germany (Lumix Photo Festival), Finland (NYPH Awards), Hungary (Budapest Photo Festival), Brazil (The Smell of Dust Tour), Iceland , Canada (Magenta Flash Forward), and throughout the USA.
+Most recently, The National Museum of Iceland held a solo exhibition of her series "Independent Mothers", now part of the museum's permanent collection.
+Annie's debut solo exhibition “A Floating Population” in New York City at Museum of Chinese in America (MOCA) featured over eighty images spanning four years of work.
+Her projects have traveled widely to exhibitions in South Korea (Gwanju Biennale), Germany (Lumix Photo Festival), Finland (NYPH Awards), Hungary (Budapest Photo Festival), Brazil (The Smell of Dust Tour), Iceland (National Museum, Listhus, Mjólkurbúðin Gallery), Canada (Magenta Flash Forward Festival), and throughout the USA.